Ali-Mehrhosseini/weather-report/README.md

 The `SensorOperations` interface contains methods to:

 - create, update and delete sensors;
+  - deleting a Sensor also deletes any associated threshold.
 - manage thresholds associated with sensors;
 - retrieve sensors based on their codes;
 - obtain the report for a specific sensor.